BruOp/personal-website/content/blog/frustum_culling/index.md

 }
 ```

 A few things that stuck out to me.
 First of all, we had to change the way our data was laid out in memory in order to take advantage of our SIMD lanes, so re-writing an algorithm might mean you need to make more fundamental changes than just swapping out your inner for loops.
 Additionally, those intrinsic functions are a bit scary from scary in terms of how they are platform specific.
 This can be address by using a SIMD library or something like [DirectXMath](https://github.com/Microsoft/DirectXMath), which takes care of using the relevant intrinsics for most CPU vendors.
 Finally, you might feel like writing such code comes with a significant cognative and productivity tax.
-There are tools like [ISPC](https://ispc.github.io/) that make writing vectorized code a bit less "artisinal", but I haven't had a chance to really play around with them.
+There are also tools like [ISPC](https://ispc.github.io/) that make writing vectorized code a bit less "artisinal", but I haven't had a chance to really play around with them.
 I should also mention that compilers are sometimes able to translate scalarized code into vectorized code, but since I was looking to write SIMD code as a learning exercise I didn't look into it very much.

 Let's look at a less contrived example: frustum culling!
 That is, after all, the whole point of this post.